SoraSunracoon/Veil-of-The-Echoes/README.md

 # Veil-of-The-Echoes
-This is my webnovel that i am creating, also to have them saved somewhere else
+This is my webnovel that i am creating, just for fun you can look it here up